Police arrest protesters who remained at US-Canada bridge

 Ottawa Mayor Jim Watson declared a state of emergency last week for the capital, where hundreds of trucks remained in front of the Parliament Buildings and demonstrators have set up portable toilets outside the prime minister’s office where Trudeau’s motorcade usually parks.

-Even after protesters’ vehicles were removed early Saturday, hundreds more arrived to bolster the crowd and settled into a faceoff with police about two blocks away, waving flags and yelling.
-While there were no visible physical confrontations, the crowd still controlled the road to the bridge.

-On Friday, a judge ordered an end to the blockade of mostly pickup trucks and cars, and Ontario Premier Doug Ford declared a state of emergency allowing for fines of 100,000 Canadian dollars and up to one year in jail for anyone illegally blocking roads, bridges, walkways and other critical infrastructure.
+On Friday, a judge ordered an end to the blockade at the crossing in Windsor and Ontario Premier Doug Ford declared a state of emergency allowing for fines of 100,000 Canadian dollars and up to one year in jail for anyone illegally blocking roads, bridges, walkways and other critical infrastructure.

-With the bridge closed, auto plants on both sides have been forced to shut down or reduce production.
+Partial closures at the bridge started on Feb.
+7 and by midweek the disruption was so severe that automakers began shutting down or reducing production.
 The standoff came at a time when the industry is already struggling to maintain production in the face of pandemic-induced shortages of computer chips and other supply-chain disruptions.

+“We are protesting the government taking away our rights,” said Windsor resident Eunice Lucas-Logan.
+“We want the restrictions removed.
+We have to wait to find out.”

+The 67-year-old has been out supporting the protest for the past four days.
+She said she appreciated that police have been patient.

 In Ottawa, 31-year-old Stephanie Ravensbergen said she turned out to support her aunt and uncle who have parked their semi in the streets since the beginning of the protest.
 She opposes vaccine and mask requirements, and said it’s important for schoolchildren to be able see their friends’ faces and emotions.